elisoncrum/piipan/docs/engineering-team-practices.md

 The usual suspects, plus some variants:
 - Commented source code: required on public classes, methods; elsewhere as appropriate
 - Supporting developer documentation for new build/test/API changes or for particularly complex portions of the system
-- Architectual Decision Records (as appropriate) for research spikes
+- Architectural Decision Records (as appropriate) for research spikes
 - Automated unit tests to maintain or increase level of code coverage
 - If a PR changes the IaC, the IaC should be manually applied to tts/dev as our CI/CD pipeline does not run IaC automatically
 - As warranted, add the `changelog` tag to the PR and leave text to add to CHANGELOG at the end of the sprint – this is particularly important for any external API changes (e.g.; [#1374](https://github.com/18F/piipan/pull/1374))